elunna/nerfhack-changelog/README.md

 * centaurs will keep their distance from the player naturally (xnh)
 * couatls get sleep and shock resistance (Fourk)
 * couatls get a stunning gaze and can generate invisible
+* dragons, nagas, and golems don't balk at approaching as much.
 * all elementals resist sickness
 * elf-lords get 9AC, elvenkings get 8AC (K-Mod)
 * ettins count as giants and are vulnerable to sling damage
 * floating eyes inflict less passive paralysis; wisdom limits duration (Dyna)
+* fog clouds don't leave traces of steam (so they show up as v)
 * foocubi gain a level when draining one from the player (xnh)
 * giant spiders can ensnare monsters in webs (Evil)
 * gnome lords and kings always get gnomish suits.